Skip to main content

 Street addresses or locations.
 No additional configuration.

-Entity visibility within a step
+Entity visibility in a step

-• Reference entities in the prompt using {{entity:entity_name}} — the system resolves the value at runtime, so a prompt can adapt its wording based on what the caller just provided.
+• Reference entities in the prompt using {{entity:entity_name}} – the system resolves the value at runtime, so the prompt can adapt based on what the caller just provided.

 Validation and retries